 When they stopped doing so (if applicable).

 There are many ways to collect and manage user feedback, but the main purpose behind it is to help you understand how your product is being used by customers.
-When users give you feedback, they tell you what they really want from your product and how they use the features.
+When users give you feedback, they tell you what they want from your product and how they use the features.

 User feedback allows you to do three things:

-Understand what users really want from the product.
+Understand what users want from the product.
 Do they like a certain feature?
 Do they wish for something else?
 Knowing this information helps guide future development efforts.

 Understand how users feel about the product.
 Do people love it or hate it?
 Why?
 This information can be used for marketing purposes but also helps inform future product decisions as well.